top of page

 Aim

-Another top-selling course which has been delivered in Arminia, the UK and Rwanda.
+Another top-selling course which has been delivered in Armenia, the UK and East Africa.
 This course looks at fundraising methods other than grant writing, such as community fundraising, merchandise and the knowledge market.
 It seeks to get organisations thinking about how to increase their unrestricted income.

 Who is this training for?